msiddalingaiah/logisim_evo/Foundations/README.md

 The simulation waveform is as expected.
 Notice undefined values prior to reset, which illustrates why reset is needed:

 ![Fibonacci waveform](../images/Fibonacci_wave.png "Fibonacci waveform")

+As you can see, the output of register b is the same as register a delayed by one clock cycle.
+It's an example of [pipelining](https://en.wikipedia.org/wiki/Pipeline_(computing)), which is common in hardware designs.
+It's like an assembly line where different operations are performed in parallel.

+### A Simple CPU

+Coming soon!